tapirdata/wson/README.md

 #### WSON.getTypeid(value)

 Returns a numeric type-id of `value`.
-This function is exposed as it may be usefull for extending WSON.
+This function is exposed as it may be useful for extending WSON.

 |  value                 | typeid |
 |:----------------------:|:------:|